SuperCowPowers/workbench/docs/api_classes/overview.md

 # Overview

-!!! tip "Just Getting Started?"
+!!! tip inline end "Just Getting Started?"
     You're in the right place, the SageWorks API Classes are the best way to get started with SageWorks!

 Welcome to the SageWorks API Classes

+Diagram/image of the classes here

 These class provide high-level APIs for the SageWorks package, offering easy access to its core classes: